BBAILab/nn/gae_ga/code/ga/readme.md

 	- mad_dist.json
 	- mnist_mad.csv

+Executing ga_control.py requires these packages in an Anaconda/Python environment:

+- keras
+- Tensorflow 1.14 (CPU version)

-The format for the command line statement is as shown below.
-This assumes that the command is executed from a location that will execute Python with the required packages installed (keras, Tensorflow 1.14) with the requisite file folder structure.
+The format for the command line statement is as shown below for a Windows 10 operating system.
+This assumes that the command is executed from a location that will execute Python with the required packages as noted above avaialble.

 python ga_control.py *start_index* *end_index* *num_cores* FF.json FF.h5 *folder_spec*